sensespidey/azdo-board-migrations/README.md

 ##  Config.ini

+See `config.ini.example` for a complete example.

 Each script uses a simple group-based INI-style config file to provide at least an output file for the script to write to.
 Generally one config file for each source and output CSV file is recommended.

 ```
 [OUTPUT]